crkn-rcdr/OCR-Evaluations/README.md

 For repo comparisons, PP-Structure is the Paddle component most analogous to the structure-preserving part of ABBYY's document workflow.

+PP-Structure does not give word level content boxes.

 ### 4. Paddle DocParser / PP-DocLayoutV3: the PaddleOCR-VL document parsing pipeline